 Renvyle House Hotel, Galway

 “Renvyle House Hotel is fabulous.
 They offer a service where they entertain your children while you eat dinner.
-And have a kids menu that is served in the early evening for under 12’s so they get a good dinner too.
-They also offer a teen menu for the restaurant for when you want the kids to eat with you.
-It is available for kids up to 17 years.
-They have an outdoor pool and offer horse riding, boating, kayaking, tennis and fishing onsite.
-All close to the Connemara National Park which you can explore during the day.” – Michelle, mum of 2
+There is a kids’ menu that is served in the early evening for under 12’s so they get a good dinner too, and also a teen menu (for under 17s) for when you want the kids to eat with you.”

 We Love: The outdoor swimming pool and teen menu in the restaurant.